DANSAG95/hotel-bookings-analysis/README.md

 ## Project Overview

-The goal of this project is to analyse hotel booking data to identify patterns in volume, cancellations and guest behaviour.
+This project focuses on the analysis of hotel booking data to identify patterns in volume, cancellations, and guest behaviour.

-The analysis was developed using SQL queries and Power BI, combining data exploration with an interactive dashboard.
+It has 2 parts:

+* SQL Analysis: Digging into the data and running queries using PostgreSQL.

+* Power BI Report: Building an interactive dashboard on Power BI Desktop.

+The goal is to answer a specific list of business questions, extract key insights, and provide valuable business recommendations.

-## Business Questions
+## Business Questions:

-The analysis focuses on the following questions:

 1. How are bookings distributed across hotel types, cities, market segments, and distribution channels?